 - Morphgesic SR

+Morphine is a type of opioid.
 Opioids are strong drugs similar to natural pain killing substances made in our body called endorphins.
-They were originally made from opium poppies, but are now man made in the laboratory.
+It is extracted from opium poppies in a laboratory.

 Opioids block pain messages from travelling along the nerves to the brain.